Red, sore bumps that often get larger, break open, and ooze pus.

 High-Density Lipoprotein cholesterol, or “good cholesterol.”
 High HDL cholesterol levels are desirable, as they reduce the risk for cardiovascular (heart) disease.

-The slow therapeutic introduction of a medication into the body via a vein.
+The therapeutic introduction of a medication into the body via a vein.

 An ulcer or sore on the skin, such as those caused by HS.